Harold Liebmann 1895 -1960

 The finale of Harold and Lola's "Dance of the Cobra" at the Folies Bergere, Paris, 1940.

 In 1941 Harold and Lola became US residents.
 Throughout the war Harold and Lola moved around the country with their act.
 He referred to himself as being Dutch, she Russian, since German nationality was not an asset in the entertainment business.
 They were able to earn enough that in August of 1944 they bought Ridgewood Farm in Hannacroix, NY, a large house and buildings on 170 acres south of Albany.
-This is especially remarkable because in 1943 they were both collecting unemployment.
-It is possible that the property was purchased with the proceeds from "Variety Time" and "Pan-Americana," two movies made by RKO in which they were featured.
+It is probable that the property was purchased with the proceeds from "Variety Time" and "Pan-Americana," two movies made by RKO in which they were featured.

 At Ridgewood they established a safe place from which they operated for the rest of their lives.